“See the opportunities for adventures, not the constraints that get in the way.”

-As we never traveled to Central America & Mexico, we never got around to reading this book written by them, but many overlanders have shared it in the overland community because it has been so useful to them.
+As we never traveled to Central America & Mexico, we never got around to reading their book about overlanding in Mexico & Central America, but many overlanders have shared it in the overland community because it has been so useful to them.

 On that note, if you wonder how in the world you’re going to cook some delicious, but easy, diners along the way, Life Remotely also wrote Forks in the Road, in which they share some of their favorite recipes.

-Americas Overland; the Driving Handbook is another book specifically written for overlanding on the Americas.
+Americas Overland; the Driving Handbook, by Donald Greene, is another book specifically written for overlanding on the Americas.

 Build your Own Overland Camper by Steven Wigglesworth may help you get started to building your rig into a comfortable and/or practical home for your great trip.

 In Motorhome Self-build and Optimisation, Ulrich Dolde details in almost 500 pages with 1200 photos how he built his motorhome.

 Check out: Our Bookshop